Securing those hard-to-get seats means being first in the queue…

 Conclusion: Should you stay up until midnight to book your seats?

 Through all our years of using Avios, we have never done that, but we are really flexible with where we go on holiday.
-If we wanted to go to Australia, then we would absolutely be staying up late.
+If we were to go to Australia, we would definitely stay up late.
+This is the most difficult route to book business class seats on, as it’s not only a popular destination but it stops off in Singapore, so you’re competing with another popular destination on the way there and back.

 Add a comment